TOOLS & EQUIPMENT GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-• 1A multifunction tester (MFT) is a single instrument that performs all the electrical tests required to complete an Electrical Installation Certificate (EIC) or Electrical Installation Condition Report (EICR) to BS 7671:2018+A4:2026.
+1. 01A multifunction tester (MFT) is a single instrument covering the tests needed to complete an Electrical Installation Certificate (EIC) or Electrical Installation Condition Report (EICR) to BS 7671:2018+A4:2026.
+Regulation 643.1 requires measuring instruments to be chosen in accordance with the relevant parts of BS EN 61557.

 01 · Tools & Equipment Guide